abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 There's really nothing and no one else we can blame.
 This truth is especially apparent when we live in a monastery like this.
 It's good enough to carry out our practice.
-Perhaps it's not so apparent for people immersed in a cultural setting—local or global—where ethics are not a priority, and introspection is not encouraged or valued.
+Perhaps it's not so apparent for people immersed in a cultural setting---local or global---where ethics are not a priority, and introspection is not encouraged or valued.
 In that situation, it's easier to convince ourselves that our choices and actions are taking place in an external world.

 But that perspective doesn't hold sway in the environment we have here.